 If you let go of a good person, it will destroy the morale of your entire team because each employee will wonder “am I next?”
 Fear reduces productivity, and rightly so.
-So assure the good people on your team that you have their back.
+To assure the good people on your team that you have their back.
 If you do so, they will have yours.

-So, in summary, you must:
+In summary, to remain profitable, you must:

 Your business will prevail.
 And we stand with you.